libra/website/docs/life-of-a-transaction.md

 ## Reference

 * [Welcome page](welcome-to-libra.md).
-* [Libra Protocol - Key Concepts](libra-protocol.md) - Introduces you to the fundamental concepts of the Libra protocol.
+* [Libra Protocol - Key Concepts](libra-protocol.md) &mdash; Introduces you to the fundamental concepts of the Libra protocol.
-* [My First Transaction](my-first-transaction.md) - Guides you through executing your very first transaction on the Libra Blockchain using the Libra CLI client.
+* [My First Transaction](my-first-transaction.md) &mdash; Guides you through executing your very first transaction on the Libra Blockchain using the Libra CLI client.
-* [Getting Started With Move](move-overview.md) - Introduces you to a new blockchain programming language called Move.
+* [Getting Started With Move](move-overview.md) &mdash; Introduces you to a new blockchain programming language called Move.
-* [Libra Core Overview](libra-core-overview.md) - Provides the concept and implementation details of the Libra Core components through READMEs.
+* [Libra Core Overview](libra-core-overview.md) &mdash; Provides the concept and implementation details of the Libra Core components through READMEs.
-* [CLI Guide](reference/libra-cli.md) - Lists the commands (and their usage) of the Libra CLI client.
+* [CLI Guide](reference/libra-cli.md) &mdash; Lists the commands (and their usage) of the Libra CLI client.
-* [Libra Glossary](reference/glossary.md) - Provides a quick reference to Libra terminology.
+* [Libra Glossary](reference/glossary.md) &mdash; Provides a quick reference to Libra terminology.
-* [State Machine Replication in the Libra Blockchain](state-machine-replication-paper.md) - Provides a detailed look into our consensus protocol **LibraBFT**.
+* [State Machine Replication in the Libra Blockchain](state-machine-replication-paper.md) &mdash; Provides a detailed look into our consensus protocol **LibraBFT**.